followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxContextMenu/1 Configuration/onPositioning.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [positioning](/Documentation/ApiReference/UI_Widgets/dxContextMenu/Events/#positioning) event.
+A function that is executed before the **ContextMenu** is positioned.
 <!--/shortDescription-->

 <!--fullDescription-->